 It’s no secret that video content dominates the media landscape today.

 People are drawn to videos because they are engaging and enjoyable.
-Recent data also shows that, in 2023, people are watching 17 hours of online videos per week on average.
+Recent data also shows that US adults watch an average of 62 minutes of video content. every. single. day.

 As a video creator, that’s powerful validation to scale your business.
 But managing that video content is another story.